dzutrinh/glinfo/README.md

 Currently support Windows and macOS, querying using legacy and core OpenGL profile.
 Linux support is under testing phase.

+When listing extensions, each is now displayed on a single line instead of a long long string.

 ![linf](https://github.com/dzutrinh/glinfo/blob/master/screens/glinfo_linux.png)

 ## Requirements